 USDA hardiness zones: 7-11.

 Drought tolerant: Yes.

-Sun: Full sun to avoid fungal infections during rainy season.
+Sun: Full sun is required to avoid fungal infections during the rainy season.

 Mulch: Keep away from stem if used.